obrhubr/take-it-easy-online/README.md

 Play on [take-it-easy.obrhubr.org](https://take-it-easy.obrhubr.org)!

-*Obtain It Lighltly* is my online implementation of the popular game.
+*Obtain It Lightly* is my online implementation of the popular game.
 It supports client-side inference and let's users play with the AI models I trained.

 More information about the game and training under [obrhubr/take-it-easy](https://github.com/obrhubr/take-it-easy).